 How Does the Propane Industry Contribute to the Economy?

-The propane industry generated nearly $15 billion in direct domestic value in 2009.
+The propane industry generated nearly $40 billion in U.S. GDP in 2012.

 1. Department of Energy, Energy Information Administration, "Propane Explained: Use of Propane," July 2009.

 2. ICF International, Impact of the U.S. Consumer Propane Industry on U.S. and State Economies in 2012, (Washington, D.C.: ICF International, 2014), prepared for the Propane Education & Research Council.

 3. John D. Podesta and Timothy E. Worth, "Natural Gas: A Bridge Fuel for the 21st Century" (Center for American Progress and Energy Future Coalition, August 10, 2009), http://www.americanprogress.org/issues/2009/08/pdf/naturalgasmemo.pdf (accessed March 11, 2015).

 4. ICF International, 2016 Propane Market Outlook, (Washington, D.C.: ICF International, 2016), prepared for the Propane Education & Research Council, http://www.afdc.energy.gov/uploads/publication/2016_propane_market_outlook.pdf.

 5. ICF International, Propane Supply Sources and Trends, (Washington, D.C.: ICF International, August 2012), prepared for the National Propane Gas Association.